arch-dev/DellInspiron5767Hackintosh/README.md

 13. Open *Out/EFI/OC/Kexts/itlwm.kext/Contents/Info.plist* and edit Wi-Fi connections' info under *"IOKitPersonalities">"WiFiConfig"* setting your Wi-Fi's SSID and password

+14. Open *Out/EFI/OC/config.plist* and follow [this guide](https://dortania.github.io/OpenCore-Desktop-Guide/post-install/iservices) to correctly fill *"PlatformInfo">"Generic"* empty fields (**Do not change *"SystemProductName"* value, just use the given one**)

-14. Then copy entire *EFI* folder to your USB flash drive EFI partition you created previously.
+15. Then copy entire *EFI* folder to your USB flash drive EFI partition you created previously.
 It should look like the following

 ![Screenshot 2](../master/Pictures/OC_screen.png?raw=true)

-15. Now it's time to boot macOS installer from your USB drive
+16. Now it's time to boot macOS installer from your USB drive

 ### macOS installation
 1. On OpenCore boot screen select *"Install macOS from your_usb"*